Are you trying to ditch the plastic and go green? Are you looking for bottles that don’t contain harmful chemicals like

 Chicco Natural Fit Glass Baby Bottles

 One glance at this bottle design and you can see why a baby might take to it.
-The soft, silicone nipples look and feel like a breast, and the angled shape makes it easier for you to cradle your little one with one arm and feed easily with the other.
+The soft, silicone nipples look and feel like a breast, and the angled shape makes it easier for you to cradle your baby with one arm and feed easily with the other.

 The bottle has all the features you’d want, including a BPA-free nipple in various sizes for babies of all ages, and anti-colic vents to make sure that once they’ve fed, they can happily go right off to sleep.
 If you’re trying to coax your breastfed baby onto bottles, this one will likely do the trick, as the company claims that 96 percent of babies latch to it immediately.

 These have a wide neck to make them easier to reach when hand washing, but can also be put in the dishwasher, microwave or steam sterilizer with no problems.
 These bottles are a great all-rounder and they offer all the features of a plastic bottle but made of a safer material that won’t discolor with time.

 - The cheerful blue silicone cover is easy to grip and lessens the chance of breaking.

 - Angled for a more comfortable hold.